 John: Those are great prayer points, Jim.
 And we’ll post some articles on our webpage with more ideas on how you can pray.
 That’s focusonthefamily.com/broadcast.

 Jim: That’d be great, John.
 And you know, Focus on the Family’s primary mission is to help spread the Gospel.
 And in the past year, over 200,000 people said they made decisions for Christ because of Focus.
 And let me say thank you to everyone who donates to the work here at Focus on the Family.
 That number represents the results of your investment.
 You are doing ministry through Focus on the Family.
-And when you make a donation of any amount today, I’d like to send you a devotional book written by Lee Strobel and Mark Mittelberg called,.
+And when you make a donation of any amount today, I’d like to send you a devotional book written by Lee Strobel and Mark Mittelberg called, The Unexpected Adventure.
 And it will inspire you to find more ways to share the Gospel with others.

 John: Just call and donate – 800-A-FAMILY – 800-232-6459 – or donate online and request that great book at focusonthefamily.com/broadcast.